daithi67/jfor/README.md

 # jfor

-A tiny interpreter for a **Johnson-style FOR loop DSL**, written in Python.
-This is just a hobby project I created, after reading about Steve Johnson’s flexible `for` loop ideas from Bell Labs, built as a toy language.
+A tiny interpreter for a **FOR loop DSL**, written in Python.
+This is just a hobby project I created, after reading about Stephen Johnson’s semi-colon`for` loop ideas from Bell Labs, built as a toy language.

 ## Features